rcruz04/azure-network-protocols/README.md

 </h3>
 <p>

 If you haven't already, set up your azure account to get some free credits.
 Then go to [portal.azure.com/](https://portal.azure.com/) and go to the search bar and search "resource group" and click on the cube with the brackets.
-Click create and name the reasource group "network_lab" and finish making the reasource group.
+Click create and name the resource group "network_lab" and finish making the resource group.
 </p>
 <br />